 As an alternative to delayed or cancelled pipelines, companies continue to ship by rail, which is less regulated.
 While Canada has some of the highest standards for pipeline regulations in the world with the National Energy Board regulating all the pipelines that cross provincial borders and individual provincial regulators for those that remain within a province (CEPA also tracks how many pipeline leaks there are every year), rail doesn’t have the same streamlined oversight.
 “It’s not as efficient, it has a higher environmental footprint to move it by [using more] oil than to move it within a pipeline, and it is also not as safe as moving it by pipeline,” says Savage.

 Rail also runs the risk of going through more heavily populated areas, as stations tend to run through city centres.
-Crude oil isn’t as volatile as light oil, so it won’t explode if derailed — but spills still release hazardous chemicals into the air and there are few studies on the long-term health effects of exposure.
+Heavy crude from bitumen isn’t as volatile as light oil, so it won’t explode if derailed—but spills still release hazardous chemicals into the air and there are few studies on the long-term health effects of exposure.

 However, Ritchlin counters that rail is more flexible for a transitioning economy.
 “If there is in fact a strong market, you can add cars to the rails.
 When we start to move away from fossil fuels and we start to move towards more and more renewable energy, then you can reduce the number of cars and you’re not stuck with this embedded infrastructure that can’t do anything else for you,” he says.